Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 Market Data: BeachesMLS closed transaction data, Palm Beach County single-family residential, $5M+ tier, 2023 through late 2025.
 Practitioner observation and direct engagement with active buyers and sellers in the market.

 Insurance and Flood: FEMA Risk Rating 2.0 methodology and parcel-level premium structure.
-Florida Office of Insurance Regulation, Citizens Property Insurance Corporation rate and glidepath filings.
+Citizens Property Insurance Corporation coverage limits and rate filings.
+Florida Office of Insurance Regulation surplus lines carrier data.
 FEMA Flood Insurance Rate Map updates, Palm Beach County, late 2024 revision cycle.

 Aviation and Access: Palm Beach International Airport private departure volume rankings.
 FAA Form 5010 facility data.
 Practitioner observation of door-to-door travel times, North End and Jupiter corridor.